1000 GIS Applications & Uses

 99. Fish Habitat Models – Connecting fish species with their habitat using habitat suitability indexes.

-101. Global Shark Tracker – Monitoring sharks recovery rates with acoustic tags allowing detection in multiple dimensions.
+101. Global Shark Tracker – Monitoring shark recovery rates with acoustic tags allowing detection in multiple dimensions.
 (OCEARCH)

-102. Fish Eradication – Eradicating Northern pike which negatively affect local trout fishery and the economy by tracking their movements with GPS.
-(Northern Pike Eradication)
+102. Fish Eradication – Eradicating Northern pike which negatively affects local trout fishery and the economy by tracking their movements with GPS.

 103. Spawning Sites – Drawing spawning site boundaries for migratory fish that are known to release eggs.